Dr. Michael Ascher is committed to delivering a level of personalized mental health care that is unrivaled in the

 Books and Articles

-Dr. Ascher’s books include “The Behavioral Addictions” (American Psychiatric Publishing 2015), “Couples and Family Therapy in Clinical Practice, Fifth Edition” (Wiley-Blackwell 2015) and “Psychiatry Made Ridiculously Simple” (MedMaster Publishing 2015).
+Dr. Michael Ascher’s books include “The Behavioral Addictions” (American Psychiatric Publishing 2015), “Couples and Family Therapy in Clinical Practice, Fifth Edition” (Wiley-Blackwell 2015) and “Psychiatry Made Ridiculously Simple” (MedMaster Publishing 2015).

 Dr. Ascher is active in many professional organizations and sits on the Editorial Advisory Board for Clinical Psychiatry News and is an invited member of The Pennsylvania Psychiatric Leadership Council.
-He is a representative to the Philadelphia Psychiatric Society, and sits on the Board of Directors for the Pennsylvania Society of Addiction Medicine (a chapter of the American Society of Addiction Medicine).
+He is a member of the Pennsylvania Medical Society and the American Professional Society of ADHD and Related Disorders (APSARD).
+He served as a representative to the Philadelphia Psychiatric Society, and on the Board of Directors for the Pennsylvania Society of Addiction Medicine (a chapter of the American Society of Addiction Medicine).
 He served on the Board of Directors for The International Society for Sports Psychiatry, the curriculum committee of the American Society of Clinical Psychopharmacology and as an officer in the Association of Family Psychiatrists.
-He is also a member of the American Academy of Addiction Psychiatry.
-He is a member of the American Professional Society of ADHD and Related Disorders (APSARD).
+He is a longtime member of the American Academy of Addiction Psychiatry.

 Dr. Michael Ascher is an invited member of the Group for the Advancement of Psychiatry (GAP), a think tank of top psychiatric minds.
 He served on the Institutional Review Board at the Treatment Research Institute.

 He is available for consultation and training in the practice of Motivational Interviewing and is a member of the Motivational Interviewing Network of Trainers.

 His academic interests include psychotherapy, family-inclusive treatment, and addictions.
-His opinions on these matters have appeared in USA Today, Los Angeles Times, The Huffington Post, Psychology Today, The Fix, Clinical Psychiatry News, Psychiatric Times and Psychiatric News.
+His opinions on these matters have appeared in USA Today, Los Angeles Times, The Huffington Post, Psychology Today, Clinical Psychiatry News, Psychiatric Times and Psychiatric News.
 He frequently lectures to both professional and lay audiences.

 Volunteer Service in the Community